-Note 7 - Other Comprehensive Income
+Note 7 - Changes in Accumulated Other Comprehensive Income (Loss)

-The components of the changes in other comprehensive income from continuing operations, net of income taxes, are as follows:
+The changes in accumulated other comprehensive income (loss), net of income taxes, are as follows:

 Reclassified amounts for foreign currency translation are recorded in the Condensed Consolidated Statement of Earnings as Net foreign exchange (gain) loss; gains (losses) on marketable equity securities as Other (income) expense, net and cash flow hedges as Cost of products sold.
-Net actuarial losses and prior service cost is included as a component of net periodic benefit plan costs; see Note 15 for additional details.
+Net actuarial losses and prior service cost are included as a component of net periodic benefit plan costs; see Note 15 for additional details.